 Now I know that I’ve never reviewed a TV series—let alone movie which has shorter duration—since I’ve never considered myself as an aficionado in this uncharted theatrical territory of mine.
 I’ve always enjoyed good television series (or movies), but reviewing them requires natural flair that allows you to observe and enjoy them at the same time.
 And also, you need to watch huge—or in my friend Silmi’s favorite new word, gargantuan—amount of series and movies to start comparing what’s good and what’s not and I feel I don’t have the competency.
 At this stage, I prefer only enjoying them to reviewing them.
 I definitely show some appreciation to excellent series or movies, but it’s just merely caps lock squeals or fanboy screeches on my Twitter account.
 Nothing more.

 I don’t know what makes me want to review the first season of This Is Us, especially I’ve been late to this tearjerking party for almost half a year.
 The reason why I start digging in the series is also kind of fuzzy.
 Is it because I read some tweets about Mandy Moore?
 Or is it because I watch Milo Ventimiglia’s interview in Jimmy Kimmel?
-Having finished watching the series, the reason seems to be trite, though, since right from that “Death With Dignity” kicks in, I fully realize that the series amazing.
+Having finished watching the series, the reason seems to be trite, though, since right from that “Death With Dignity” kicks in, I fully realize that the series will be amazing.
 You gotta believe to my boy Sufjan: anything that features his mellifluous and angelic voice must be amazing.

 It’s interesting that “Death With Dignity” begins the Pilot and ends the penultimate episode of the season.
 Taken from his 2015’s masterpiece album, Carrie & Lowell, “Death With Dignity” is the first track of the album where he reconnects with his dying estranged mother and tries to find some inner peace.
 It can’t be more suited when they use the track of the album for a show about connecting and strengthening familial bond and “Death With Dignity” pretty much summarizes what the shows about.